Agaricus augustus: Description

 Under a microscope, the ellipsoid-shaped spores are seen characteristically large at 7–10 by 4.5–6.5 μm.
 The basidia are 4-spored.
 The spore mass is coloured chocolate-brown.

-A species initially reported from North America, A. subrufescens closely resembles A. augustus in appearance.
-However, A. subrufescens produces smaller spores, sized 6–7.5 by 4–5 µm.

-Identification

-Agaricus augustus shows a red positive Schaeffer's test reaction.
-The cap cuticle turns yellow when a 10% potassium hydroxide solution is applied.
+Similar species

 Toxic lookalikes include Amanitas which stain yellow when bruised or emit bad odor.
 Another similar-looking toxic species is Agaricus moelleri.

-Habitat
+Several other members of the genus are similar.
+Initially reported from North America, A. subrufescens produces smaller spores, sized 6–7.5 by 4–5 μm.

+Distribution and habitat

-Agaricus augustus has a widespread distribution, occurring throughout Europe, North America, North Africa and Asia.
-This mushroom is found in deciduous and coniferous woods and in gardens and by roadside verges.
-The fungus is saprotrophic and terrestrial — it acquires nutrients from decaying dead organic matter and its fruiting bodies occur on humus-rich soil.
-The species seems adapted to thriving near human activity, for it also emerges from disturbed ground.
-In Europe, A. augustus fruits in late summer and autumn.
+Agaricus augustus has a widespread distribution, occurring throughout Europe, North Africa, Asia, and North America.
+The mushroom is found in deciduous and coniferous woods and in gardens and by roadside verges.
+The fungus is saprotrophic and terrestrial; it acquires nutrients from decaying dead organic matter and its fruiting bodies occur on humus-rich soil.
+The species seems adapted to thriving near human activity, as it also emerges from disturbed ground.
+In Europe, the species fruits in late summer and autumn.
+In North America, it is found from April to December.

-Edibility
+Potential toxicity

-This mushroom is a choice edible, and is collected widely for consumption in Eurasia, the United States, Canada and some parts of Mexico.
-A. augustus has been implicated in specifically bioaccumulating the metal cadmium, with a quantity of 2.44 mg per kilogram of fresh weight as recorded in one Swiss study.
+A. augustus has been implicated in bioaccumulating the metal cadmium, with a quantity of 2.44 mg per kilogram of fresh weight as recorded in one Swiss study.
 The same phenomenon is true for other edible species of Agaricus, namely A. arvensis, A. macrosporus and A. silvicola, though quantities may vary greatly depending on species, which part of the fruiting body is analysed, and the level of contamination of the substrate.
 Specimens collected near metal smelters and urban areas have a higher cadmium content.
 The hymenium contains the highest concentration of metal, followed by the rest of the cap, while the lower part of the stem contains the least.

+Uses

+This mushroom is a choice edible for most people.
+It is collected widely for consumption in Eurasia, Canada, the United States, and some parts of Mexico.